Freedom of the Press

 The media functions as one of the state's checks and balances, and Americans' primary form of interaction with goverment, second to voting.
 It is critical that media be vicious in testing and examining the government.

+The state needs to keep certain secrets, such as sensitive military plans, sensitive espionage programs, and certain routes of money administration to these efforts.
+Routine surveillance and methods of surveillance is not sensitive espionage.
 It is a potential threat to the 4th amendment, which must be made public and decided by the courts.
 It should have been decided by the courts before it was implemented.
 If it is unconstituitonal, the American people should sue the state in a public action to change the organization of government and intelligence methodology.

 0 Comments: